-Eggplant lovers, have I got a recipe for you!
-This is a quick and easy Chinese eggplant with garlic sauce that’s sweet and tangy.
-Plus, the eggplant pieces are so tender, they almost melt in your mouth.
+This is a quick and easy Chinese eggplant recipe with a sweet and tangy garlic sauce.
+The eggplant pieces are so tender, they almost melt in your mouth.
 It’s a new favorite in my kitchen!
 Ready in 20 minutes from start to finish.

 What is Chinese Eggplant?

-- Making the sauce.
+- Make the sauce.
 Whisk the ingredients for the sauce in a bowl and leave it on the side.

 - Chop and stir fry the eggplant.
 Stir fry the eggplant with a little oil for a few minutes over medium heat, until they are tender.
 Transfer the eggplant to a bowl.